cerbernetix/py-toolbox/docs/toolbox.math.md

 It contains:
 - `get_combination_rank(combination, offset)`: Gets the rank of a combination.
 - `get_combination_from_rank(rank, length, offset)`: Gets the combination corresponding to a particular rank.
-- `get_combinations(values, length, offset, indexes, start, stop, step)`: Yields lists of combined values according to the combinations defined by the lengths.
+- `get_combinations(values, length, start, stop, step, offset, indexes)`: Yields lists of combined values according to the combinations defined by the lengths.